Seung-zedd/Problem-Solving/README.md

-## ⚠This repository has been used for Backjoon, Programmers, but for Leetcode used already in another repository.
+## ⚠This repository has been used for Baekjoon, Programmers, but for Leetcode used already in another repository.